Reduce refunds & improve customer satisfaction with 5 simple strategies!

 A stellar refund request process is essential!

-If your process is a simple form and a subsequent refund, while effective at getting customers their money back, you are limiting yourself and your sales by not offering the customer alternatives options to a refund.
+If your process is a simple form and a subsequent refund, while effective at getting customers their money back, you are limiting yourself and your sales by not offering the customer alternative options to a refund.

-On the other hand, making it too long and complicated will ensure a 1 star review from a dissatisfied customer!
+On the other hand, making it too long and complicated will ensure a 1-star review from a dissatisfied customer!

 The most effective process is somewhere in the middle, not too short, but not so long that it would upset the customer.